KxSystems/docs-v1/docs/ref/arith-integer.md

 ...
 ```

-!!! tip "Grouping at iregular intervals"
+!!! tip "Grouping at irregular intervals"
     To group at irregular intervals, one solution is to use `bin`.
     ```
     q)x:`s#10:00+00:00 00:08 00:13 00:27 00:30 00:36 00:39 00:50